geevi/home2.0/content/teaching/MCSI-prob-stat-21/index.md

   https://www.probabilitycourse.com/
 - [BT] Introduction to Probability, 2nd Edition by Dimitri P. Bertsekas and John N. Tsitsiklis.
 Lecture Notes.
   https://www.vfu.bg/en/e-Learning/Math--Bertsekas_Tsitsiklis_Introduction_to_probability.pdf
-- Probability & Statistics with Applications to Computing by Alex Tsun.
+- [AT] Probability & Statistics with Applications to Computing by Alex Tsun.
   https://www.alextsun.com/files/Prob_Stat_for_CS_Book.pdf
 - [WF] An Introduction to Probability Theory and Its Applications, Volume 1 by William Feller.
 - [SR] Introduction to Probability and Statistics for Engineers and Scientists by Sheldon M. Ross.
 Available in Library.